Activist investor Ackman buys into P&G, shares rise

-NEW YORK Activist investor William Ackman looks ready to take on management at yet another major company as he builds a stake in the iconic U.S. household products company Procter & Gamble Co (PG.N).
+NEW YORK Activist investor William Ackman looks ready to take on management at Procter & Gamble Co (PG.N), building a stake as lackluster earnings have put the chief executive of the world's largest household products maker under pressure to do more.

 Ackman's $10 billion Pershing Square Capital Management has been buying shares in P&G for the last few weeks and may want to increase its stake further, a person familiar with the portfolio said on Thursday.